-Metronidazole (also spelt Metronidazol) is a type of antibiotic medication that is used to treat a number of different infections and it is commonly used to treat bacterial vaginosis (BV).
-It usually comes in the form of 400mg tablets, but can also come as a gel, cream, liquid, or a suppository.
+Metronidazole (also spelt Metronidazole) is a type of antibiotic medication that is used to treat several different infections and it is commonly used to treat bacterial vaginosis (BV).
+It usually comes in the form of 400mg tablets, but can also come as a gel, cream, liquid, or suppository.

 Metronidazole is a very effective and fast-acting treatment, which is why it is one of the most popular medicines used to treat BV and other infections.

 The treatment is only available with a prescription in the UK from your doctor or a registered online pharmacy.
 (You can buy Metronidazole discreetly from The Independent Pharmacy here following a short online consultation.)